khushi-jha/nft-warranty-marketplace/README.md

 2. npx hardhat node
 3. npm run dev
 4. npx hardhat run scripts/deploy.js --network mumbai
-5. Connect your Metamask with your localhost
+5. Connect your Metamask with your mumbai testnet

-##Add this to metamask account and connect it to localhost
+##Add this to metamask account and connect it to your website

 configuration of mumbai testnet